MayankTahil/nfs-server-alpine/README.md

 The image comprises of;

-- [Alpine Linux](http://www.alpinelinux.org/) v3.6.0.
+- [Alpine Linux for ARM processors](https://hub.docker.com/r/hypriot/rpi-alpine-scratch/) v3.4.0.
 Alpine Linux is a security-oriented, lightweight Linux distribution based on [musl libc](https://www.musl-libc.org/) (v1.1.15) and [BusyBox](https://www.busybox.net/).
 - [Confd](https://www.confd.io/) v0.13.0
 - NFS v4 only, over TCP on port 2049.

-For previous tag 4;

-- Alpine Linux v3.5
-- Confd v0.12.0-dev

-When run, this container will make whatever directory is specified by the environment variable SHARED_DIRECTORY available to NFS v4 clients.
+When run, this container will host your volume mount to the internal directory of `/data` (`SHARED_DIRECTORY=/data`) available to NFS v4 clients.
+You can over-ride this by passing an updated value for the environment variable during `docker run`, The container will create the directory and host it for you.

-`docker run -d --name nfs --privileged -v /some/where/fileshare:/nfsshare -e SHARED_DIRECTORY=/nfsshare itsthenetwork/nfs-server-alpine:latest`
+`docker run -d --name nfs --privileged -v /some/where/fileshare:/data mayankt/nfs:arm`

 Add `--net=host` or `-p 2049:2049` to make the shares externally accessible via the host networking stack.
 This isn't necessary if using [Rancher](http://rancher.com/) or linking containers in some other way.

-Adding `-e READ_ONLY=true` will cause the exports file to contain `ro` instead of `rw`, allowing only read access by the clients.
+change your exports file in this repository and rebuilt to change share options for your NFS share volume.

-Due to the `fsid=0` parameter set in the **/etc/exports file**, there's no need to specify the folder name when mounting from a client.
-For example, this works fine even though the folder being mounted and shared is /nfsshare:
+Due to the `fsid=0` parameter set in the **[/etc/exports file](./exports)**, there's no need to specify the folder name when mounting from a client.
+For example, this works fine even though the folder being mounted and shared is `/data`:

 `sudo mount -v 10.11.12.101:/ /some/where/here`